Skip to Main Content

 3. Employer paycheck advances

-Some employers offer paycheck advances, allowing employees to access earned wages before payday.
+Some employers offer paycheck advances, which allow employees to access earned wages before payday.
 These advances usually come without fees or interest, making them a safer option than payday loan apps.

 4. Emergency savings